 Actually, there is.
 The present crisis in Côte d’Ivoire is really a flare-up in a longstanding civil conflict.
 And for years, the Kimberley Process has tried to prevent the export of diamonds from Côte d’Ivoire—but without success.

 Since 2002, the country has been split between a rebel-controlled north, where Ouattara has his base of support, and a government-controlled south, which has been supportive of Gbagbo.
 Although there has been little violence since 2004, both sides have been preparing should hostilities erupt once again.
 In the north, the location of most of the country’s diamond deposits, a tax on diamond sales has been providing rebels with money for supplies and weapons.
-(Gbagbo’s government has been receiving funding from cocoa production.
-Cocoa is used to make chocolate.)
+(Gbagbo’s government, meanwhile, has been receiving funding from the production of cocoa, used to make chocolate.)

 Antique and vintage engagement rings possess a beauty and level of craftsmanship that’s beyond ...